-The Seychelles lie in the Indian Ocean, about 1000 miles from Kenya on the east coast of Africa.
+General Info - The Seychelles lie in the Indian Ocean about 1000 miles east of Kenya on the east coast of Africa.
 There are some 115 islands in the archipelago.
-Mahe Island and Praslin Island are the two main yacht charter bases.
+Mahe Island and Praslin Island are the two main yacht charter bases in the Seychelles.
 The sailing distances between the islands are easy and you will want to explore as many as possible.
 The awe-inspiring natural granite peaks, exotic wildlife, amazing flora and fauna are the backdrop to immaculate powder white beaches.

 There are six distinct groups-of islands: the Inner Islands, the Amirantes, Southern Coral, Alphonse, Farquhar and Aldabra.
 The cruising area is concentrated around to the Inner Islands, including the four main islands of Mahe, Praslin, Silhouette, La Digue and twenty smaller islands.
 The Amirantes may also be a possibility on an extended yacht charter.